jlucasdba/pgstratify/README.md

 Matchgroups use [Postgres POSIX regular expressions](https://www.postgresql.org/docs/14/functions-matching.html#FUNCTIONS-POSIX-REGEXP) to select a set of tables.
 The rules in the rulesets associated with that matchgroup are then applied to that set of tables.
 In this simple case, we are saying "Match all tables in the public schema.
 For each table, if its rowcount is greater than or equal to 20000, set the given storage parameters on it.
 If its rowcount is greater than 0 (and less than 20000), reset the values of the listed parameters on it."

 You can do a dry-run of the tool against your database like this:
-`pgvacman --database mydatabase --dry-run myconfig.yaml`
+`pgstratify --database mydatabase --dry-run myconfig.yaml`

 When you're ready to apply the changes, you can do this:
-`pgvacman --database mydatabase --verbose myconfig.yaml`
+`pgstratify --database mydatabase --verbose myconfig.yaml`

-The recommended usage, once your rules are satisfactorily defined, is to schedule pgvacman to run periodically in a cron job (or some other scheduling mechanism).
+The recommended usage, once your rules are satisfactorily defined, is to schedule pgstratify to run periodically in a cron job (or some other scheduling mechanism).
 The example `alldbs.py` script in the `examples` directory might be helpful.

 ## Detailed Rationale